leah-jala/Portfolio-Project-One/README.md

 I didn't realize until the night before submission, that Lighthouse needed to run on each individual page.
 This resulted in the need to resize a number of my photos and to convert them to the webp format.
 Because of large file sizes, the performance was low on the timeline pages.

-#### Results - listed in order of Performance, Accessibility, Best Practices, SEO
+#### Light House Results on Timeline and Events Pages, listed in order of Performance, Accessibility, Best Practices, SEO
 My mentor recommended me to run Lighthouse on incognito mode, which I have done.
 - Prepare page
     - Desktop: 99/100/92/100